 As were his hands, though ne’er so near the fire he did them hold.

-Just why an ice-cold hand was prized remains unclear, but still, you have to admit it’s piquant, and the lion-among-lambs things is stylish.
+Just why an ice-cold hand was prized remains unclear, but still, it’s intriguing, and the lion-among-lambs things is stylish.
 From these seeds, Shakespeare made one of his most memorable characters, whose glittering wit, lustiness and sprezzatura ever threatens to overshadow the sappy love-puppy Romeo.
 According to the 17th-century poet John Dryden, even the Bard recognised his force: “Shakespeare show’d the best of his skill in his Mercutio, and he said himself, that he was forc’d to kill him in the third Act, to prevent being killed by him.”

 It’s not just the sense of inevitable tragedy that overshadows Romeo and Juliet after Mercutio’s death.
 The spark has gone out.
 Mercutio has a good proportion of the best lines, including the best death cry (“A plague o’ both your houses!
 They have made worm’s meat of me …”) and the wild virtuosity of the Queen Mab speech, where Shakespeare’s fancy gallops as furiously as the fairy’s midwife he describes.
 Such facility captivated the Romantic poet Coleridge, who had something of a boy-crush on Mercutio: